 Can you imagine life without clean water to drink?
 For millions of people it's a daily reality.

-Everyone everywhere needs a safe and sustainable supply of water: for drinking, washing, cleaning, cooking and growing food.
+Every person needs a sustainable supply of clean water: for drinking, washing, cooking and cleaning.
 It’s a basic human right.

-Governments around the world have not done enough to ensure clean water reaches the poorest and most marginalised people in society.
+However, to date governments, institutions, service providers and donors around the world haven’t done enough to ensure clean water reaches the poorest and most marginalised people.

-In many countries around the world, taps, wells and pipes simply don’t exist.
-Even where they do, they are often not affordable for the poorest people or are not designed to last.
+In many countries, taps, wells and pipes delivering clean water simply don’t exist.
+Even where they do, water supply services are often not affordable or accessible, or aren’t designed to last.